DrSocket/42-snowcrash/snowcrash.md

 Password: ft_wandr...NDRel.L0L

 I open up hexdump and notice each point is 7f which is del in ascii.
-I keep looking a little more, try utf-8 and I find the password is: `ft_wandrNDRelL0L`
+I keep looking a little more, try utf-8 and I find the password is: `ft_wandrNDRelL0L` where 7F is (del)

 	su flag02
-	ft_wandrNDRelL0L
+	ft_waNDReL0L
 	getflag

 > Check flag.Here is your token : `kooda2puivaav1idi4f57q8iq`